openstack-k8s-operators/nova-operator/README.md

 # nova-operator

 NOTE:
-- The current functionality is on install at the moment, no update/upgrades or other features.
+- The current functionality is on install at the moment, no update/upgrades.
 - At the moment only covers nova-compute related services (virtlogd/libvirtd/nova-compute)

 ## Pre Req:
 - OSP16 with OVS instead of OVN deployed
 - worker nodes have connection to internalapi and tenant network VLAN

 #### Clone it

+    mkdir openstack-k8s-operators
+    cd openstack-k8s-operators
     git clone https://github.com/openstack-k8s-operators/nova-operator.git
     cd nova-operator